christianThardy/christianThardy.github.io/things-I-wish-I-knew.md

 3. A stage is composed on tasks based on partitions of the input data.
 The DAG scheduler pipelines operators together.
 Create stage graph, so a DAG of stages, that is a logical execution plan based on an RDD graph.
 Stages are created by breaking the RDD graph at shuffle boundaries.

 Shuffle boundaries are important because they dictate how the data between workers are transported across a Spark clusters network.
 They basically redistribute data so it can be grouped differently across partitions.
 This operation is VERY expensive so its important that you partition your data based on an evenly distributed column like an id or key so the amount of data across your clusters are balanced.
 Be wary if you're working with funky UUID columns that overly represent particular values.

-## always tune your number of partitions

-The number by which you partition your data will always be unique to your datasets.
-There is no one size fits all and for our use case we were only dealing with millions of comparisons so between 120 and 144 partitions got our larger jobs done.
-We also saw savings in cost by dynamically changing our workers and cores during job runs.

 ## visualizing the movement of your data will save you time